“Look, most people just don’t want to hear the truth about what happens to our soldiers in war.

 “Don’t let Joffrey hear you say that,” said Alex.
 He had pulled the collar of his trench coat up over his face and his head was hunched into his shoulders.
 He looked like a pile of armor and clothing, not a person.

 “Right now, I bet even your pal Joffrey hates Llael,” said Ludwig.
 It was pitch black, but Ludwig’s bright teeth somehow shined in the darkness as he smiled.
 He had a slow, methodical way of speaking, like his brain was operating at some different time-scale from everyone else’s.
-If Kirk hadn’t seen how quickly he could move, he might have guessed Ludwig was actually slow in every way.
+If Kirk hadn’t seen how quickly the man could move, he might have guessed Ludwig was actually slow in every way.
 But it was only his speech.
-It came across as deeply unnatural.
 “You greenies like the army so far?
-It living up to your expectations?” he said with a little chuckle.
+It living up to your expectations?” he asked with a little chuckle.

 “Yeah, just peachy,” said Gerard with a shiver.
 “How long you been in?”